idaholab/MontePy/doc/source/starting.rst

 Wow that's rather verbose.
 This was the only way to do this with the API for awhile.
-But Montepy 0.0.5 fixed this with: you guessed it: generators.
+But MontePy 0.0.5 fixed this with: you guessed it: generators.

 The :class:`~montepy.surface_collection.Surfaces` collection has a generator for every type of surface in MCNP.
 These are very easy to find: they are just the lower case version of the